Shinagawa-monkey/CodeReadyAI/README.md

 ---

-Built with ❤️ using Next.js and AI
+Built with ❤️ by Elena Shatalova using Next.js and AI